Nine times Liverpool’s Sadio Mane was the nicest man in the world

 He made this young ballboy happy for life! ❤pic.twitter.com/mNxGeSIOIF

-Mane displayed his down-to-earth attitude with another selfless act while on international duty with Senegal earlier this season.
+Mane displayed his down-to-earth attitude with another selfless act while on international duty with Senegal in November 2019.

 After getting off the team bus, the winger was seen helping members of staff carry water bottles into the stadium.
 Most footballers would just walk past without giving it a second thought – as did some members of the squad – but that’s just not in Mane’s nature.

 Sadio Mane helps offload items from team bus.